Pharmaceutical Technician Education Requirements and Career Info

 These programs can take six months to two years to complete and include classroom and lab instruction.
 Many pharmaceutical technician programs include pharmacy internships to provide students with hands-on experience.

 Pharmaceutical technicians are supervised by and work closely with pharmacists.
 Typically technicians process prescription requests that are presented by patients in writing, delivered electronically, or in some states, submitted over the phone.
 After verifying the information technicians retrieve the medication, measure it, price it, prepare the labels and record the amount and dosage.
 Technicians also may keep patient records and prepare insurance claims.

-As recorded by the U.S. Bureau of Labor Statistics (BLS) in May of 2008, the mean hourly rate for pharmaceutical technicians was $13.70, with a mean annual salary of $28,500 (www.bls.gov).
-The BLS also reported that 75% of all technicians in 2008 worked in retail settings, while others worked in nursing homes, hospitals and assisted living facilities.
+As recorded by the U.S. Bureau of Labor Statistics (BLS) in May 2013, the average hourly rate for pharmaceutical technicians was $14.83, with an average annual salary of $30,840 (www.bls.gov).
+The BLS also reported that 53 percent of technicians worked in pharmacies and drugstores in 2012, while others worked in grocery stores, hospitals and ambulatory healthcare services.

-Employment projections by the BLS indicated that job opportunities for pharmaceutical technicians would increase by 31% from 2008-2018.
+Employment projections by the BLS indicated that job opportunities for pharmaceutical technicians would increase by 20 percent from 2012-2022.
 Job prospects were expected to be especially good for certified technicians and those with previous experience or formal training.